The Mauch Chunk (Jim Thorpe) Station

-A photo of downtown Jim Thorpe as it appears on our layout.
-The black area behind the
+A photo of downtown Mauch Chunk (present day Jim Thorpe) as it appears on our layout.
+The

-scale model of the Mauch Chunk, Jim Thorpe, train station as it looked in the
+scale scratchbuilt model of the Mauch Chunk train station as it appeared during the 1930s-1940s when

 from Philadelphia and New York City.

-We have had the downtown area of Jim Thorpe complete for quite a
+We had the downtown area of Mauch Chunk completed for quite a

 while.
-However one of the main buildings, as far as our railroad is concerned,
+Or, so we thought!
+One of its main buildings, as far as our railroad was concerned,

-had a couple of false starts but not much beyond that.
-The main problem has been
+had a couple of false starts, but not much beyond that.
+The main challenges were

-few members we have who could take on the task and complete it.
+few members we had at the time who could take on the task of scratchbuilding

 the project.
-Walt has dug up several original drawings, taken a lot of photos,
+Walt dug up several original drawings, took a lot of photos,

-and has begun construction.
-He has also agreed to take some photos of his
+and began construction.
+He also agreed to take some photos of his

-progress so we can follow it and watch as he works his way through this labor of
+progress so we could follow along and watch as he worked his way through this labor of

-Walt has finished the project and the result is beautiful.
+Walt finished the project and the result was and is absolutely beautiful.
 The

-station is mounted and it has made a great addition to our pike.
-Many thanks to
+station is in place, and it has made a great addition to our layout.

 ||End wall minus details.
 Still to be added: roof support